More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 Take the postwar United States again.
 The combination of the draft, ongoing military occupations, and expanded access to tertiary education meant very few men were unemployed.
 During the war itself, millions of women had worked in factories.
 Unionization rates were high.
 Workers were in an exceptionally strong bargaining position.

-And yet, after the war, white working women were pushed out of the workforce and back into the home — with broad support from a cross-class coalition of husbands and prospective fathers.[6]
+And yet, after the war, a cross-class coalition of husbands and prospective fathers pushed white working women out of the workforce and back into the home.[6]

 This cannot be adequately explained using a purely capitalist economic framework.
 The labor market would have benefited from their continued participation.
-What drove it was that men, across class lines, wanted access to a use value that markets couldn't provide: domestic labor, care, sexual availability, and social deference, supplied on a non-reciprocal basis within the household.[7]
+What drove it was that men, across class lines, wanted access to a use value that markets couldn't provide: domestic labor, care, sexual availability, and social deference.[7]

 A recurring pattern